 We will then begin preparing you for the actual procedure.

-Once we have completed the evaluation and determined that you are a stem cell transplant candidate, we will begin the first step: a harvesting procedure.
+Once we have completed the evaluation and determined that you are a transplant candidate, we will begin the first step: a harvesting procedure.
 We will collect the cells from you or from a donor, depending on the type of transplant procedure you are having:

 - Allogeneic: We harvest healthy cells from a family member or unrelated donor.